Printable CalcKit report

 What it means

-The stressed scenario goes cashflow negative against take-home pay, which is a clear affordability warning.
-Read this together with Repayment shock ($837) to see what is driving the result.
+The stressed scenario still leaves monthly surplus against take-home pay, but the size of that buffer matters.
+Read this together with Repayment shock ($729) to see what is driving the result.

 Why it matters